 Chances are that you, as a Jira user or Jira admin, have already bumped into the need for a quick Excel export from Jira.
 Sometimes it’s more than a quick export: a sophisticated and customized report is needed, featuring pivot reports and custom analytics.
 Currently this is not easy given the insufficient export options available in Jira.

-To make work easier and to meet the corporate requirement for professional Excel reports, Midori developed the Better Excel Plugin.
+To make work easier and to meet the corporate requirement for professional Excel reports, Midori developed the Better Excel Exporter.

 - Just install and use - no configuration necessary

 - Export multiple issues from the Issue Navigator screen (all fields or just the currently selected ones

 - Integrates with all popular Jira apps and comes with prepared templates for Service Desk reports, Tempo, Zephyr, nFeed and more).

 - Custom exports using Groovy scripting

 - Easy automation for creating and emailing periodic reports to your boss (or partners without Jira access)

-Better Excel Plugin for Jira is really a swiss knife of exporting apps, that you can use on 3 levels.
+Better Excel Exporter for Jira is really a swiss knife of exporting apps, that you can use on 3 levels.